 Thumbnail (Stream Thumbnail)

 A static image representing a live stream before it starts.
-It serves as a visual preview and plays a key role in attracting viewers.
+It serves as a visual preview and is key in attracting viewers.

 Transcoding